nmcspadden/Presentations/MacBrained May 2016/ImagingSpeed.md

 We want to preload special configs and our Mac management codebase.

 We want to avoid downloads or dependencies on external sources as much as possible.

 ---

+## The script needs to be able to build any custom packages we need, on-demand and dynamically.

+## The `autodmg_org` module contains a function `run_unique_code()` that can be support all of our custom package building.

+---